kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 plan time to diagnose and work through the edge cases which will inevitably show up.

-### Order of Operations Matters!

-If you're backfilling something because it is changing, I recommend rolling out the steady-state changes first, then backfilling the records which pre-date your rolled out change.
-In this model, new data will get automatically updated and you won't have to consider what to do about the incoming data.

-If you neglect to do this, what happens is that you backfill and then need to backfill again.
-And hopefully in that case, you could identify the new records, or you have to do the *whole* thing again.

 ## Communicate

 Create a plan that outlines the